woman in white dress running towards ocean at sunset

 Worth a visit if you love history!

-17. Treat Yourself to a Spa Treatment at Gurney’s Seawater Spa
+23. Treat Yourself to a Spa Treatment at Gurney’s Seawater Spa

 The newly renovated Seawater Spa at Gurney’s Montauk is an amazing experience.
 Treat your self to a massage or facial and then enjoy the spa facilities.
+The space is beautiful and really relaxing.

 Inside the co-ed spa are 4 thermal plunge pools: 50, 55, 95 and 104 degrees that look out over the large indoor seawater pool.
 In addition to the thermal plunge pools and main pool there is a quiet area, sauna and steam room for spa guests to enjoy.